lienweb/lienweb/README.md

 <h3 align="left">About Me</h3>

-- 🌱  I’m currently learning all the basics to become a **frontend engineer**
+- 🌱  I’m currently learning all the essentials to become a **frontend engineer**
 - ⚡   Keep coding & work out more!

 ---